genesiscloud/genesis-cloud-inference-articles/art01.md

 [distribution page](https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/).
 Select packages corresponding to the desired combination of CUDA and cuDNN versions.
 For each such combination there are two packages of interest representing the runtime and developer libraries.

-At the time of writing of this article, for CUDA 11.3 and cuDNN 8.2.1, these packages were:
+At the time of writing this article, for CUDA 11.3 and cuDNN 8.2.1, these packages were:

 ```
 libcudnn8_8.2.1.32-1+cuda11.3_amd64.deb